 It’s simply not enough to say that I enjoyed Malta or that I would go back again.
 These are both undoubtedly true statements – in fact, they’re almost an understatement.
 How could I not fall in love with Malta and its ancient temples, its fairy-tale seashores, and its miniature cathedrals dotting the villages?
-Every cathedral served as each town’s crowned jewel.
-The goal of my blog pieces is to give accurate estimations of the places I see and the things that I experience, whether positive or negative.
+Every cathedral served as each town’s crown jewel.
+The goal of my Dreams Abroad articles is to give accurate estimations of the places I see and the things that I experience, whether positive or negative.
 Malta will be no different.
-Let me elaborate:
+Let me elaborate.

 Pre-Arrival Expectations vs. Post-Arrival Realizations

 It was easy to choose Malta as my next destination.
 Places such as Norway, Iceland, and Greece are definitely on my bucket list.
 That being said, they aren’t as economically attractive as flights to Malta (€55 round trip through Ryanair, as opposed to hundreds of euros regardless of airline or search engine).
 My not-so-thorough Google searches quickly led me to believe that Malta had literally the nicest climate in the world (which is a bit comical after being confronted with the reality).
 Furthermore, I would be conveniently and attractively plopped into a most ancient culture with all of the niceties of modern convenience.
 Hey, they speak English, too!
-Ever hear of that song called “They Pay Paradise to Put Up a Parking Lot?”
+Ever hear of that song with the lyrics “they paved paradise to put up a parking lot”?
 Yeah, that’s Malta.

 But what is Maltese culture really?
 The strategic location of these beautiful islands has led to an almost continual conquest from foreign powers throughout history.
 Truly, it is a topic deserving of its own post.
 I’ll get on with it then.
 I said all of that to give one example: nearly all of the food has been westernized.
 If you want to try a local dish in any random restaurant, Maltese rabbit will probably be your only choice.
 Indeed, I did feel as though I arrived a few centuries too late.
 Even now, the last vestiges of this grand land and its people are being drained away by modernism all in the name of progress.
 But that’s just a foreigner’s observational opinion after nine days.
 So don’t take my word for it.